Back to blog

 2. Calendars in Voiset

-- Show each team member's workload when assigning tasks;
+• Show team workload when assigning tasks.